 To authenticate with the Hyperscale Compliance Orchestrator, you must use an API key.
-It is done by including the key in the HTTP Authorization request header with the type apk.
+This is done by including the key in the HTTP authorization request header with the type apk.

-An example cURL command with the API Key looks like the following:
+An example cURL command with the API key would appear as: